Kong/docs.konghq.com/app/konnect/manage-plugins/index.md

 ---

-Any {{site.ee_gateway_names}} plugins supported in a self-managed hybrid mode deployment are also accessible through ServiceHub or Shared Config.
+Any {{site.ee_gateway_names}} plugins supported in a self-managed hybrid mode deployment are also accessible through ServiceHub or the Shared Config page.

 ## Kong plugins in Konnect Cloud